lytedev/deno-netlify-ddns/readme.md

 # Usage

+Primary usage is documented via `deno task` and depends on certain `pass` entries and access to certain `age` keys.
+For your usage, you will want to clone this repo and modify appropriately.

 **NOTE**: Running this locally while configured for production will delete and create DNS entries pointed to `127.0.0.1` or `::1`.
 You almost certainly do not want to do that.

-Start the server like so:

-    DEFAULT_NETLIFY_API_TOKEN='your_token_here' \
-        NETLIFY_DDNS_USERS_JSON='your_users_json' \
-        NETLIFY_DDNS_MAPPINGS_JSON='your_mappings_json' \
-        deno run --allow-env --allow-net ./main.ts

-Or in Deno Deploy:

-- Fork this repo on GitHub
-- Create a new project at https://dash.deno.com/new
-- Set the Deploy URL to the `main.ts` file in your fork
-- Go to Settings > Environment Variables and configure your environment variables

-If you're wanting to avoid GitHub, you're probably savvy enough to work that one out on your own!

 ## Configuration

-Your `NETLIFY_DDNS_USERS_JSON` should contain a JSON string with the following structure:
+Your `src/dist/users.json` should contain a JSON string with the following
+structure:

     {
       "username": "password",
       "daniel_flanagan_home": ["password_1", "password_2"]
     }

 **NOTE**: These passwords are not stored securely at all.
 Use globally unique passwords.
 You can generate some with `openssl rand -hex 32`.

-And your `NETLIFY_DDNS_MAPPINGS_JSON` should contain a JSON string with the following structure:
+And your `src/dist/dns-entries.json` should contain a JSON string with the following structure:

     {
       "username": {